tigerabrodi/system-design-algo-notes/README.md

 Reverse proxy is often used for load balancing.
 Load balancing is a technique that distributes the load between multiple servers.
 This is useful for improving the throughput of a system.

 Forward proxy is often used for caching.
 Caching is a technique that stores data in memory.
 This is useful for improving the response time of a system.
 Forward proxy is also famously used for VPNs.

+# Load Balancers

+Let's say we start with a client and server.
+Multiple clients now make requests to the server.
+The server can't handle all the requests.
+It's overloaded.

+We need to scale, vertically or horizontally.
+Horizonal scaling is adding more servers.
+Vertical scaling is adding more resources to the server.

+If we add more servers (horizontal scaling), we need a way to distribute the load between the servers.
+This is where load balancers come in.

+Load Balancers sit between the client and the server.
+The client sends requests to the load balancer, and the load balancer looks at all the servers and decides which server to send the request to.
+The server sends responses to the load balancer, and the load balancer forwards the responses to the client.

+You think of load balancers as reverse proxies.
+They act on behalf of the server.
+They distribute the load between the servers.

+When adding a new server, you configure the load balancer to distribute the load between the new server and the old servers.

+Load balancers can distribute the load in multiple ways.
+For example, round robin, least connections, IP hash, etc.

+What happens if the load balancer itself becomes overloaded?
+You can add more load balancers.
+You can also use DNS load balancing.
+This is a technique that distributes the load between multiple load balancers.